Dental Implants — Crookston, MN

 What Are Dental Implants?

-A dental implant is a small cylinder that is surgically placed into the jawbone to replace the root structure of a missing tooth.
+A dental implant is a small metal cylinder that is surgically placed into the jawbone to replace the root structure of a missing tooth.
 Typically, dental implants are made of titanium because it’s biocompatible.
 After the implant is placed, the surrounding bone tissue grows around it, allowing the implant to function exactly like the root of your real tooth.
 After this process has occurred, we can place a personalized crown, bridge, or denture over the implant to bring back the visible part of your smile.
+Once dental implant treatment is complete, your new tooth or teeth will look, feel, and function just like natural!

 Benefits of Dental Implants